Guidelines for Contributors to The Sport and Exercise Scientist

 Q. Why do you have strict word count limits?

-"An article should be like a miniskirt: long enough to cover the subject, short enough to be interesting."
+"An article should be long enough to cover the subject, short enough to be interesting."

 As such, articles should not exceed a word count of 1,600 (a 2-page spread).
 This word count includes everything in the document, for example, the reference list, author profiles, tables and figures.